lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/roles-and-responsibilities-for-accessibility.md

 # Roles and responsibilities for accessibility

-Everyone that is involved in commissioning or delivering digital products for Essex County Council shares has responsibility to make sure that they are accessible to all.
+Everyone that is involved in commissioning or delivering digital products for Essex County Council shares responsibility to make sure that they are accessible to all.

 The Government Digital Service Standards make it clear that we should:
 - [understand users and their needs](https://www.gov.uk/service-manual/service-standard/point-1-understand-user-needs)